CRIMINAL LAW II - 2022/3

 - Non-fatal offences against the person

-- Rape, assault by penetration and sexual assault
+- Sexual offences against adults: rape, assault by penetration, sexual assault

 - Age-related sexual offences